dylan5023/FinalProject/README.md

 # Final Project
 ------------------------------------------------
-## We are making a resposive Website related to Tutor.
+## We are making a responsive Website related to Tutor.

-### Contirbutor : Dylan, Natt and Pedro.
+### Contributor : Dylan, Natt and Pedro.